Neko 0.9.99

 Floating-point numbers should be declared using real with the kind rp, which is the configured working precision for Neko (defaults to double).
 If single, double or quad precision is explicitly needed, use the kinds sp, dp or qp, respectively.
 For 16, 32, or 64-bit integers, Neko has defined the kinds i2, i4 or i8, respectively; however, for standard integers, it is perfectly fine to use a plain integer.

-Build system
+Build system and code organization

-The following steps describe how to add a new Fortran file to Neko's build system
+The following steps describe how to add a new Fortran file to Neko's build system.

 1. Place the file in an appropriate subdirectory under src/.
 Either create a new subdirectory or place the file in common if none of the existing directories is a good match.
 Avoid placing the file directly under src